syncfusion-content/wpf-docs/wpf/Image-Editor/Text.md

 ### Background

-You can customize the text background color by clicking the fill icon, selecting color from the color picker, and applying it as the background.
+You can customize the text background color by clicking on the fill icon, choosing a color from the color picker, and applying it to the background.

 ### Font family